grantcarthew/start-prototype/docs/cli/start-assets-add.md

 Search for assets in the GitHub catalog and install them to your configuration.
 Supports two modes: interactive browsing (no query) or search-based selection (with query).
 Downloaded assets are cached locally and added to global or local configuration.

+> **Tip: Lazy Loading**
+> You don't always need to run `start assets add` explicitly.
+If you try to run a task that isn't installed (e.g., `start task pre-commit-review`), the CLI will automatically search the catalog and prompt you to download it.
+Use `start assets add` when you want to browse options or install to a specific scope (local/global) ahead of time.

 **Two operational modes:**

 **Interactive mode** (no query or < 3 characters):